BjornKennethHolmstrom/website/src/routes/whitepapers/beyond-integration/sections/part-0.md

 Meaning came back gradually, through unexpected channels.

 First, through an internship (*arbetspraktik*) at a reconstructed Viking village.
 Something about working with history, with ancient social structures, with the physical labor of maintaining historical buildings—it connected me back to purpose.
 I loved it.
-But after a year, I wasn't allowed to continue.
-The rules said maximum one year per person, and I wasn't "approaching the job market" adequately.
+But after a few years, I wasn't allowed to continue.
+The rules changed and said maximum one year per person, and I wasn't "approaching the job market" adequately.

 Then, about a year and a half ago, I discovered something that changed everything: Large Language Models.